pranav226/MyContactsApp/README.md

 Open MyContacts.xcodeproj in Xcode

+## Description

 This  app shows your contacts with view having 2 states
-1. collapsed State :  Consist of Contact
+1. collapsed State :  Consisting of Contact name
 2. Expanded State : when user click on any contact tab in collasped view then expanded view opens up which shows the following details and functiionality about related to expanded contact
 Details                               Functionality